-Are prescription coupons accepted by the Medco Pharmacy® (now a part of the Express Scripts family of pharmacies)?
+Are prescription coupons accepted by the Express Scripts PharmacySM?

-I recently mailed in a new order with a coupon to the Medco Pharmacy.
+I recently mailed in a new order with a coupon to the Express Scripts Pharmacy.
 What will happen to my coupon?

 Any coupons submitted with an order will be returned to you explaining why the coupon cannot be accepted.